 Perpetually short in meeting its fundraising goals, however, the group repeatedly approached the government for more money over the years—and land.
 A prime piece of real estate just down the street from the Parliament building, between the Supreme Court and Archives Canada, was handed over by the Harper government.

-An ideologically-motivated project from beginning, the memorial was justified via false historical claims.
+An ideologically motivated project from beginning, the memorial was justified via false historical claims.
 The original proposal would have seen 100 million “memory squares” installed to “honor the 100 million lives lost under Communist regimes.”

 The figure came from propagandist Stéphane Courtois’ 1997 Black Book of Communism, in which he and his co-authors attempted to minimize the crimes of fascism and presented inflated and falsified statistics about deaths in the Soviet Union and other socialist states during the 20th century.
 When the book came out, Courtois told an interviewer, “In my opinion, there is nothing exceptional about the Nazi genocide against the Jews.”

 After Justin Trudeau and the Liberals won the 2015 election, plans for the memorial were scaled back somewhat.
 The idea for 100 million memory squares was pared-down to the “Wall of Remembrance” featuring the names of selected “victims.”
-It was also relocated to a less spot in the capital.
+It was also relocated to a lesser spot in the capital.

 In addition to land, however, Trudeau still authorized public funds to cover the bulk of the memorial’s $7.5 million price tag.
 And politicians from all the major political parties—Conservatives, Liberals, New Democrats, and Greens—issued letters of support.